retrography/digital-methods/index.md

 ## Registration

-If you haven’t registered yet, but you would like to attend the seminar, you can use [this form](http://abri.vu.nl/en/doctoral-education/phd-programme/course_registration/index.aspx) to enroll.
+If you have not registered yet, but you would like to attend the seminar, you can use [this form](http://abri.vu.nl/en/doctoral-education/phd-programme/course_registration/index.aspx) to enroll.
 For additional information on the administrative formalities, contact [graduateschool.abri@vu.nl](mailto:graduateschool.abri@vu.nl).

 ## Appendix: Resources